tjvr/website/pages/index.md

 Joel is an amateur musician, supported by a full time job as an electronics engineer.
 During LiveWires you’ll probably find him playing an instrument or coiling up cables.

-He lives in York with his wife Eliza and their 9 stringed instruments, three drum kits and an old casiotone keyboard called Gerald.
+He lives in York with his wife Eliza and their 10 stringed instruments, three drum kits and an old keyboard called Gerald.

 </div>
 </div>